willyfox07/Employees_data_base/README.md

 ## Vision

-"Employee Manager" s a web application designed for the management of employees and departments with these employees.
+"Employee Manager" is a web application designed for the management of employees and departments with these employees.

-Applecation should provide:
+Application should provide:

 - Storing information about employees in a database;
 - Display list of employees;
 - Updating list of employees(adding,editing,removing);
 - Display list of departments;
-- Updating list of depatrments;
+- Updating list of depatrments(adding,editing,removing);
 - Filtering by departments for employees;
-- Filtering by hiring date for employees;
+- Filtering by date of birth for employees;

 ## 1.Employees